L1cardo/DarkLight/README.md

 ## Announcement

-DarkLight is developed by a medical student, so please kind to me!
+DarkLight is developed by a medical student, so please be kind to me!

 ## Screenshots